DEFRA/ffc-development-guide/docs/getting-started/cicd.md

 For the FCP Platform, [Jenkins](https://jenkins-ffc.azure.defra.cloud/) is used for CI pipelines, whilst [Azure DevOps](https://dev.azure.com/defragovuk/DEFRA-FFC) is used for CD.

 Originally the FCP Platform was primarily hosted on [AWS](https://aws.amazon.com/) where Jenkins was prescribed as the CI/CD tool.
 However, as the platform has migrated to [Azure](https://azure.microsoft.com/), Azure DevOps was prescribed as the CD tool.
-Jenkins is still used for CI pipelines as it is a well established tool within the programme and redevelopment of the pipelines in Azure DevOps would be a significant undertaking.
+Jenkins is still used for CI pipelines as it is a well established tool within the programme and redevelopment of the pipelines in Azure DevOps would be a significant undertaking, however this remains an ambition of the FCP Platform team.

 ### Continuous Integration (CI)